Go beyond the gates ex-offender programme

 We ban the ‘any unspent convictions’ box from the initial stages of our recruitment processes.
 Sometimes our clients need us to ask about unspent criminal convictions, for example when working in high security environments or with vulnerable people.
 In these cases, once we have identified good candidates, then we will ask about unspent criminal convictions, in a sensitive and supportive way.

-Employing ex-offenders gives access to a more diverse talent pool, and giving people a second chance helps to reduce reoffending.
+Without a job, it is very hard for ex-offenders not to return to crime.
+Employing ex-offenders helps us by giving access to a more diverse talent pool, and giving people a second chance helps to reduce reoffending.